ppeerttu/instagram-clone/image-service/README.md

 1. Build (fat) jar with `./mvnw clean package`
 2. Create data volume for MongoDB: `docker volume create image-data-dev`
+    * By default the app container requires a volume as well for raw image files, but it has already been set to [./data](./data)
+3. Create `.env` -file out of [example.env](example.env) and fill in proper values
+    * Most of the variables are already set in [docker-compose.yml](docker-compose.yml)
-3. Run `docker-compose up`
+4. Run `docker-compose up`
-4. gRPC server is running on port 3002
+5. gRPC server is running on port 3002

 ## Developing